craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes Jun 30 25.md

 	- Paul sends Em a pair of knuckle dusters, 475sp, and a list of 3 minor transport/supply jobs;

 ```
 	Hey Em.
-I got some brass made for you, which should help some, and your money got here.
+I got some brass made for you, which should help some, and your money got here, so take it.
 And yeah, I know some folks who need some things moved around.
-You can talk with Sienna Clipwin at the Swift Foot Warehouse if you want to move something legal, or you can talk with Jasper otherwise.
-You'll find him hanging around the western market.
+You can talk with Sienna Clipwin at the Swift Foot Warehouse if you want to move something legal.
+She'll probably send you out of town though.
+You can talk with Jasper otherwise, you'll find him hanging around the western market.
 Some folks have been talking about rumors of Harvord moving into town, so if you find anyone working for him, get 'em.

 	+ 475sp
 	+ Knuckle Dusters (unarmed weapon, +1d4 damage punches)